 - previous 2 years of tax returns (personal and business)

 - previous 2 years of W2s

 - previous 30 days of pay stubs

 - previous 2 months of bank statements

-Respond to your loan officer and processor in a timely manner.
+Respond to your loan officer and loan assistant in a timely manner.
 Throughout the loan process your financial institution will ask for items needed to finalize your loan.
 Making sure you answer their questions or submit documents requested as soon as possible will help you meet your closing date.

 Also, make sure if you have cash at home, it stays at home.
 Or better yet, add it to your bank account at least 60 days before applying for your home loan.
 Physical cash cannot be used for buying a home because lenders cannot source where the cash came from.
 That’s why a cashier’s check is required for your closing costs (and down payment) at the time of closing.